EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 The base system assumes a typical ESP8266 configuration with a 26MHz peripheral clock and the CPU usually running at 80MHz.
-If you get weird serial speeds run esptool and set the peripheral clock in global.h to twice the clock it reports.
+If you get weird serial speeds run esptool and set the peripheral clock in config.h to twice the clock it reports.

 The flash mappings and clocking is managed by the hardware based upon the